 \subsection{Hydrogen chains and clusters}

 First, we have tested the dependence of the I3SCF algorithm with respect to the stochastic partitioning by performing I3SCF[2] calculations on the H$_{16}$ chain using 25 different random seeds.
-In Figure \ref{fig:seed}, we have plotted the energy convergence (in hartree) defined as the difference between the energy at a given iteration and the converged energy.
-As shown in Figure \ref{fig:seed}, the final result is largely independent of the choice of the random seed.
+In Fig.~\ref{fig:seed}, we have plotted the energy convergence (in hartree) defined as the difference between the energy at a given iteration and the converged energy.
+As one can see, the final result is largely independent of the choice of the random seed.

-The energy convergence of the H$_{16}$, H$_{32}$ and H$_{64}$ chains is represented in Figure \ref{fig:1D-H}.
+The energy convergence of the H$_{16}$, H$_{32}$ and H$_{64}$ chains is represented in Fig.~\ref{fig:1D-H}.
 To reach a given energy accuracy, the I3SCF algorithm requires more iterations than the conventional SCF method.
-However, because each diagonalization can be done on a distinct core, a parallel implementation of the I3SCF algorithm could be competitive with the conventional SCF algorithm, especially for large systems.
+For a given value of $K$, the number of iterations seems to increase linearly with the system size.\footnote{In all the cases studied in the work, we have observed a smooth convergence of the SCF energy.
+Therefore, the curves reported in Figs.~\ref{fig:1D-H} and \ref{fig:3D-H} can be easily extrapolated to the desired convergence threshold.} The same behavior is observed for the SCF algorithm.
+This means that the present method does not shift the cost of each diagonalization step to the number of diagonalization steps.
+Because each diagonalization can be done on a distinct core, a parallel implementation of the I3SCF algorithm could be competitive with the conventional SCF algorithm, especially for large systems.
 The computation cost of the I3SCF method could be further reduced by employing localized orbitals \cite{Guo11} and sparse algebra routines. \cite{Challacombe99, TewarsonBook}

-For small $L$, the I3SCF algorithm needs a larger number of iteration to achieve the desired convergence threshold, due to the small number of MOs per subset.
+For small $L$, the I3SCF algorithm needs a larger number of iterations to achieve the desired convergence threshold, due to the small number of MOs per subset.
 For example, the I3SCF[8] calculation on H$_{16}$ has only two MOs per subset.
-We also note that the convergence requires a larger number of iteration when the system size increases.
-However, for any value of $K$, the I3SCF algorithm converges to the SCF limit.
+However, for any value of $K$, the I3SCF algorithm converges reliably to the SCF limit.